Summarize a Long Policy Document With AI

 A useful change-summary line: “Only one thing changed for engineering: starting Jan 15 (§4.2.a) you must record purpose-of-use in the access log when querying production data containing PII.
 Pre-existing access patterns are grandfathered for 30 days.
 Everything in §1, §2, §3 and §5 is restated 2024 language.”

-A useful uncertainty flag: “[UNCERTAIN] §4.2.b reads ‘sensitive operational data’ but the policy never defines that term — under last year’s definition it included staging dashboards, but the new glossary in Annex C is narrower.
-Recommend confirming with the policy owner before assuming staging is exempt.”
+A useful uncertainty flag: “[UNCERTAIN] §4.2.b reads ‘sensitive operational data,’ but the policy never defines that term.
+Under last year’s definition it included staging dashboards; the new glossary in Annex C is narrower.
+Confirm with the policy owner before assuming staging is exempt.”

 How to refine

-- Force the diff stance: “List only deltas from previous version.
-Anything restated, even with reworded wording, goes under ‘theater section numbers, skipped.’
+• Force the diff stance: “List only deltas from the previous version.
+Anything restated, even with reworded language, goes under ‘theater section numbers, skipped.’
 Do not paraphrase.”

 Common mistakes

-- Letting AI default to legal-style prose — the audience is a busy IC, not a partner at a law firm
+• Letting AI default to legal-style prose.
+The audience is a busy individual contributor, not a partner at a law firm.

-- Asking only for “the summary” instead of “the deltas and required actions” — different doc, different value
+• Asking for “the summary” instead of “the deltas and required actions.”
+Different document, different value.

-- Pasting only the PDF link expecting AI to fetch it — paste the actual text or use a tool that can extract it for you
+• Pasting only the PDF link and expecting the model to fetch it.
+Paste the actual text, or use a tool that extracts it.

 FAQ

-- Can I share this summary with my whole team?: Yes, but mark it “informal summary; the policy itself is authoritative” and include the policy link + your name as the summarizer.
+• Can I share this summary with my whole team?
+Yes, but mark it “informal summary; the policy itself is authoritative” and include the policy link plus your name as the summarizer.
 People will quote it.

-- What if the document is too long for one prompt?: Split by section, summarize each with section numbers preserved, then ask the model to merge per-section summaries into a single delta list.
-Keep the merge prompt simple — “consolidate these section summaries; do not re-summarize.”
+• The document is too long for one prompt — what do I do?
+Split it by section, summarize each with section numbers preserved, then ask the model to merge per-section summaries into a single delta list.
+Keep the merge prompt simple: “consolidate these section summaries; do not re-summarize.”
+This matters most in the ChatGPT app; on Claude or Gemini you can usually paste the whole thing.

-- How do I handle a policy I can’t paste because it’s marked confidential?: Use your company’s approved AI tooling (most enterprise contracts allow internal text).
-If unsure, summarize manually for those specific sections and let AI handle the public boilerplate.
+• How do I handle a policy I can’t paste because it’s confidential?
+Use your company’s approved AI tooling — most enterprise contracts permit internal text.
+If unsure, summarize those specific sections manually and let AI handle the public boilerplate.
+Never paste confidential text into a free consumer account.

-- The policy keeps updating mid-review — how do I keep the brief fresh?: Add a “version + retrieved date” line at the top of your brief.
+• The policy keeps updating mid-review — how do I keep the brief fresh?
+Add a “version + retrieved date” line at the top of your brief.
 Re-diff weekly until the policy stabilizes.
+A Claude Project or NotebookLM notebook lets you swap the source file and re-run the same prompt.

-- What if a section conflicts with another policy?: Flag in the brief with both citations.
+• What if a section conflicts with another policy?
+Flag it in the brief with both citations.
 Don’t try to resolve it — that’s the policy owner’s job.

 Tags: #AI writing #Office #Workflow #Policy #PDF